zuedev/eldragiir.guide/src/wiki/rules.md

 ### Warforged

-- The **Warforged Resilience** rule has changed: You need to "sleep," you do suffer exhaustion, and magic can put you to sleep.
+- The **Warforged Resilience** rule has changed: You need to "sleep," you do suffer exhaustion, but magic still can't put you to sleep.